Riding Rails 4 Along With Mongoid and Ruby 2.0

 Here I’ve decided to show you how to embed documents in each other because this is one of the features that you will probably wind up using the most.

 In MongoDB you can associate two documents with “foreign keys” although the concept does not really exists.
-So you can still use the usual stuff: has_many, belongs_to and so on.
+So you can still use the usual stuff: has_many

 But, there is no join is MongoDB, loading one document and its associated document will therefore execute two queries.